-You can keep weeds out of playground equipment without resorting to chemicals by laying landscape fabric topped by a thick layer of mulch or wood chips when you are planning and constructing a playspace.
+You can keep weeds out of playground equipment without resorting to chemicals by laying landscape fabric topped by a thick layer of playground mulch or wood chips when you are planning and constructing a playspace.
 If weeds do crop up despite your best efforts, you can use natural weed killer sprays and pre-emergent weed controls that kill weeds and protect children from harm.

 Whether you’re planning to build a playground space in your backyard or maintaining one where weeds have started to invade, the tips below will help you maintain a safe, clean, weed-free outdoor space for children to enjoy.